 ❓ FAQ

-Pasta primavera is a light pasta dish typically prepared with spring vegetables, olive oil and tomato.
+Pasta primavera is a light pasta dish typically prepared with fresh from the garden or market spring vegetables, olive oil and tomato.

 Pasta primavera is delicious served by itself or with a protein of your choice.